WordPress Core is compatible with PHP 8.0 since its 5.6 release.

 Wait.
 The state of PHP 8 support within the broader ecosystem (plugins, themes, etc.) is impossible to know.
 For that reason, our recommendation is to check your setup in a staging environment.

-If you do not have PHP8 with your current provider, or your hosting does not have a Staging environment (a copy of your site where you can test and experiment), Signup! in 10 seconds, we provide you with FREE development servers.
+If you do not have PHP 8 with your current provider, or your hosting does not have a Staging environment, signup! in 10 seconds, we provide you with FREE development servers.

-At wetopi, with your Free or paid Plan, you can change back and forth your PHP Engine from v5.6 to v8.0.
+At wetopi, with your Free or paid Plan, you can change back and forth your PHP Engine from v5.6 to v8.1.

 Testing my WordPress site in a wetopi staging server

 You want to check PHP8 with your WordPress site?We migrate your WordPress site — for free —